wrode/Blog/_posts/2016-05-29-Blockchain.md

 So what is stopping another person from sneaking in to my apartment and claiming it for himself, while I am strolling about town in my new hemp sandals?

 The problem is that todays societies are so huge that people can´t be expected to keep track of who owns which apartment.

-And you cannot trust individuals to report this themselves, because there is an incentive problem.
-Why would society trust that the apartment is mine when the other guy claiming that the apartment is his is just as credible.
+You cannot trust individuals to report this themselves, because there is an incentive problem.
+Why would society trust that the apartment is mine when the con artist claiming that the apartment is his is just as credible.
 In fact, he´s more credible, because he is wearing a suit and I am wearing hemp sandals.

 ![Who owns the apartment]({{ site.url }}/assets/images/WhosApartment.jpg)

-This rule defines what members of the society *can* make agreements about, and what process to follow if an agreement is not being upheld.
-Essentially, an agreement about how to handle agreements.

 - Some form of government will document who owns which real estate.
 - A bank will dokument the balance of account holders.